 6. Build Confidence

-By achieving a difficult goal, this builds confidence.
+Achieving a difficult goal, builds confidence.
 Children feel a sense of, “I can do anything!” which can be a great motivator to want to achieve more.

 Hearing an audience applaud for your performance is also positive affirmation and encouragement for any age.